Related Topics

 2. Posing as an authority figure

-Most people, especially those of older generations, were taught to respect authority.
-That’s why many payment scams are carried out by thieves impersonating people and organizations you would normally trust without question—such as a government agency (e.g., the IRS), charities, debt collection agencies, your utility company, or even your financial institution.
-In what’s referred to as an imposter scam, the caller explains that a bill is overdue.
-They try to trigger feelings of fear and anxity by threatening harsh consequences if you do not immediately pay what you “owe.”
+Most people, especially those of us belonging to older generations, were taught to respect authority.
+That’s why many payment scams are so effective: thieves pretend to be people and organizations you would normally trust without question—such as government agencies (like the IRS), charities, debt collection agencies, your utility company, or even your financial institution.
+In what’s referred to as an imposter scam, the caller explains that you have an overdue bill.
+They try to trigger feelings of fear and anxiety by threatening harsh consequences if you do not immediately pay what you “owe.”

-How to protect yourself: The first step you should take is confirm whether a company or agency trying to reach you is legitimate.
-This can be done by hanging up and contacting them using phone numbers or email addresses listed on their official website.
-If there is a problem you need to address, they will be able to help.
+How to protect yourself: The first step you should take is to confirm whether the called truly represents a company or agency that's legitimately trying to reach you.
+Hang up and contact the company directly, using the phone number or email address listed on their official website.
+(Ideally, you should type the web address into your browser yourself).
+If there is a problem you need to address, a representative will be able to help.
 Other tips for avoiding this type of payment scam include:

-- Do not rely on caller ID, since it can be spoofed to look like a familiar organization (e.g., the SSA or your bank) is calling you.
+- Do not rely on caller ID, since scammers have ways to "spoof" (mimic) phone numbers to make it look like a familiar organization (like the SSA or your bank) is calling you.

-- Do not grant remote access (the ability to control your computer or device from another location) to anyone unless the request comes from a verified source.
+- Do not grant remote access (the ability to control your computer or device from another location) to anyone unless the request comes from a source that you or someone you trust has verified first).
 Most tech support brands will not reach out to you unsolicited or request personal information.

 - Do not give out sensitive information such as bank account details or your Social Security number over the phone—unless you initiated the contact.